Estimated reading time: 7 minutes

 Recent studies reveal that 73% of parents miss early signs of emotional dysregulation because children’s stress responses don’t always look like meltdowns.
 Sometimes, dysregulation hides behind compliance and achievement.

-The hidden truth: the most overlooked signs often appear in our “easiest” kids—those who internalize struggles instead of externalizing them.
+The most overlooked signs often show up in our “easiest” kids—those who internalize stress instead of expressing it outwardly.

 Internalized Behaviors in Children